magnusja/udacity-flying-cars/FCND-Motion-Planning/writeup.md

 Instead of using a grid I also implemented Probabilistic Roadmaps and created a graph structure.
 I noticed that creating the graph does take a lot longer than only using the grid.
 I used the A* algorithm from the video lectures to be able to find a way through a graph.

-To set the start and goal position, I add these positions to the manually sampler to be included in the resulting point.
+To set the start and goal position, I add these positions to the manually sampler to be included in the resulting points.
 This means start and goal position must lie in free space!

 In my code there is a flag called `use_grid` in the `plan_path()` method, which swicthes between PRM and grid based navigation.